Business English Phrasal Verbs for Work (with Examples + Free PDF Worksheet)

 The hotel looked great online, but it didn’t live up to the photos.

-MEASURE UP TO (for example, expectations)
+MEASURE UP TO (expectations)

 phrasal verb